 The mechanisms behind seizure activity are extremely complex and researchers are still trying to unravel them.
 The scientific journal Nature has recently published a summary of important findings, and this includes a lot of Epilepsy Research UK-funded work (by Professor Matthew Walker and colleagues, at University College London, and Dr Andrew Trevelyan (former Epilepsy Research UK Fellow), at Newcastle University).
 Nature is a very well respected read more

 Below are the most recent news stories about epilepsy from Epilepsy Research UK and from around the world.
+You can choose different categories from the side bar on the left (for details of grants made prior to 2012, please visit our research portfolio).
 You can also catch up with Epilepsy Research UK's fundraising and research news in our supporter newsletters.